velonica0/llama.cpp/docs/backend/Metalium.md

 - [DataType Supports](#datatype-supports)
 - [Environment Variable](#environment-variable)

+> **IMPOTANT NOTE**: Although the author is a Tenstorrent employee, this backend is not an official Tenstorrent product.
+It started by the author pre-joining Tenstorrent and is developed in the author's free time.
+It is not supported by Tenstorrent, but the author is happy to help with issues and questions on the [Tenstorrent Discord server](https://discord.gg/tenstorrent).
+Just don't expect official support or bug fixes from Tenstorrent.

 ## Background

 Tenstorrent produces a range of ASICs with very scalable design that enables efficient inference of AI models.